Dreaming381/Latios-Framework-Documentation/Psyshock Physics/Colliders.md

 float height = math.distance(capsule.pointA, capsule.pointB) + 2f * capsule.radius;
 ```

+The capsule also contains a stretch mode which dictates how it reacts to
+stretched transforms.
+The default displaces both interior points, stretching the
+cylindrical part of the capsule and potentially changing the capsule’s
+orientation.

 ### Box Collider

 A `BoxCollider` is a struct which defines an axis-aligned box in local space.
 It
 contains a `float3 center`, and a `float3 halfWidth`, which is the distances
 from the center to either face along each axis.
+The box collider reacts to
+stretched transforms exactly.

 ### Convex Collider